 When Matomo is uploaded you can move on to the next step!

 The 5-minute Matomo Installation

 Open your web browser and navigate to the URL to which you uploaded Matomo.
 If everything is uploaded correctly, you should see the Matomo Installation Welcome Screen.
-If there are any problems, Matomo will identify them and help you out with a solution.
+(If you are not seeing the Welcome screen, also check that your web server such as Apache or Nginx or IIS is configured and working).
+If there are any problems during the installation, Matomo will identify them and help you out with a solution.

 The Welcome Screen

 Time to get started with the point-and-click installation!
 Click Next »

 Matomo will check to make sure that your server meets the Matomo requirements.
 If everything is okay, you’ll see a long list like this:

 If there is a problem, Matomo will identify it and tell you how to solve it, as in this example:

 When all the requirements are met, click Next »

 MySQL Database Setup